seanpmaxwell/overnight/src/core/README.md

 ## What is it

 OvernightJS is a clean simple library to add TypeScript decorators for methods meant to call Express routes.
-Link to the master package with sample application is here https://github.com/seanpmaxwell/overnight.

 ## Features